 nullfor messages that are inserted first time

-Header data contains information that is important for downstream processing.
+Header data contains information that is important for downstream processing and therefore cannot be separated from the message (as opposed to metadat).
 It also includes the message preview and tags that are useful for use cases like routing and automations.

 Metadata is optional data attached to a subject such as a conversation, channel or a message.
 Have a look at this page for an in-depth explanation.